dyhes/zulip/docs/subsystems/dependencies.md

 that are documented in the
-[architecture overview](../overview/architecture-overview.md), we rely on the versions of those packages provided alongside the Linux distribution on which Zulip is deployed.
-Because Zulip
+[architecture overview](../overview/architecture-overview.md), we rely on the versions of those packages provided alongside the Linux distribution on which Aloha is deployed.
+Because Aloha
 [only supports Ubuntu in production](../production/requirements.md), this usually means `apt`, though we do support
 [other platforms in development](../development/setup-advanced.md).
 Since we don't control the versions of these dependencies, we avoid relying on specific versions of these packages wherever possible.

-The exact lists of `apt` packages needed by Zulip are maintained in a few places:
+The exact lists of `apt` packages needed by Aloha are maintained in a few places:

 - For production, in our Puppet configuration, `puppet/zulip/`, using the `Package` and `SafePackage` directives.
 - For development, in `SYSTEM_DEPENDENCIES` in `tools/lib/provision.py`.
-- The packages needed to build a Zulip virtualenv, in `VENV_DEPENDENCIES` in `scripts/lib/setup_venv.py`.
+- The packages needed to build a Aloha virtualenv, in `VENV_DEPENDENCIES` in `scripts/lib/setup_venv.py`.
 These are separate from the rest because (1) we may need to install a virtualenv before running the more complex scripts that, in turn,